patternfly-yew/patternfly-yew/README.md

-# Patternfly starter for Yew
+# Patternfly components for Yew

 This is little more than a PoC right now.